BCD65/electricityLoadForecasting/README.txt

 ================================================================

-#It can be installed with
+# It can be installed with :
 cd ~/Downloads
 git clone https://github.com/BCD65/electricityLoadForecasting.git
 cd electricityLoadForecasting
 conda create --name elec python=3.7 pip conda activate elec pip install -e .
-# [Optional] However, the packages xgboost, spams and rpy2 have to be installed separately
+# [Optional] However, the packages xgboost, spams and rpy2 have to be installed separately :
 conda install -c conda-forge python-spams xgboost sklearn-contrib-py-earth ipdb conda install -c r rpy2
 # [Optional] Also, the mgcv library should be available in R if the GAM are to be tested.